🎯 Why Tuners Are the First Upgrade That Matters

 You end up chasing problems that aren’t actually tone-related

-That’s why tuners come before electronics, shielding, or pickups in a smart upgrade order.
+That’s why tuners should come before pickups, electronics, or shielding in a smart upgrade path.

 On many budget guitar kits, stock tuners fail in predictable ways: